High-Performance Statistical Computing (HPSC): Challenges, Opportunities, and Future Directions: Future Directions

 \subsection{Statistical Computing on Specialized Hardware (GPU, TPU, IPU, DPUs)}

 Most existing R libraries and statistical software are optimized for CPU execution and offer limited support for GPU acceleration, typically through low-level C/C++ bindings.
 As datasets rapidly grow and models become more complex, this CPU-centric approach is increasingly insufficient.
-Tasks such as large-scale simulation, Bayesian inference, and high-dimensional modeling often exceed the capabilities of single-node CPUs, resulting in significant performance bottlenecks, while modern accelerator hardware, initially designed for machine learning, offers massive parallelism and high memory bandwidth that can dramatically speed up statistical workloads.
+Tasks such as large-scale simulation, Bayesian inference, and high-dimensional modeling often exceed the capabilities of a single-node CPU, resulting in significant performance bottlenecks.
+Modern accelerator hardware, initially designed for machine learning, offers massive parallelism and high memory bandwidth that can dramatically speed up statistical workloads.
 GPUs, in particular, enable large-scale matrix operations and sampling routines to be executed orders of magnitude faster.
-By leveraging mixed-precision computation, using lower-precision formats such as FP16 or BF16 where tolerable, and reserving FP32 or FP64 for numerically sensitive operations, these platforms can reduce memory usage, improve throughput, and lower energy consumption~\citep{ltaief2023steering, cao2023reducing}.
+By employing low-precision formats such as FP16 or BF16 where acceptable, and reserving FP32 or FP64 for numerically sensitive operations, modern platforms can cut memory usage, boost throughput, and reduce energy consumption~\citep{ltaief2023steering, cao2023reducing}.
 However, statistical computing often requires high numerical accuracy, especially for tasks such as variance estimation, likelihood evaluation, and posterior sampling.
 Thus, future work must focus on adaptive mixed-precision strategies that dynamically adjust precision to preserve stability and avoid bias in intermediate computations~\citep{abdulah2024boosting}.